-After heartbreaking testimony, closing arguments come next in Dylann Roof trial
+Charleston church shooter Dylann Roof: 'I still do feel like I had to do it'

 If jurors in this trial decide to spare Roof's life, he could still face a death sentence.
 He's also set to be tried on state murder charges, and prosecutors have said they'll also seek the death penalty in that case.

-Boston Marathon bomber Dzhokhar Tsarnaev was the last person to get a federal death sentence.
-He's one of 62 federal prisoners awaiting execution, according to the Death Penalty Information Center, a Washington-based nonprofit.
+Serial killer Gary Lee Sampson was the last person to get a federal death sentence.
+He's one of 63 federal prisoners, including Boston Marathon bomber Dzhokhar Tsarnaev, awaiting execution, according to the Death Penalty Information Center, a Washington-based nonprofit.

 Only three federal inmates have been executed in the United States since the federal death penalty was reinstated in 1988 after a 16-year moratorium: